theJaxon/CKS/README.md

 - Any application can access system functionality like Filesystem, other processes or Network interfaces.
 - With AppArmor a shield is created between our processes and these functionalities, we control what's allowed or disallowed
 - This is done by creating a `Profile` for the app (ex: new profile will be created for firefox)
+- The profile must be loaded into the Kernel (Can be verified by checking `/sys/kernel/security/apparmor/profiles`)
 - Same can be done for Kubernetes components (ex: a profile for the Kubelet)
 - There are 3 AppArmor profile modes available:
   1. Unconfined # Nothing is enforced (Similar to **Disabled** in SELinux)